makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 Prices and products from [Sparkfun.com](https://learn.sparkfun.com/tutorials/force-sensitive-resistor-hookup-guide/all) {: .fs-1 }

-While FSRs respond to force, they are not precision measurement instruments like [load cells](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells) or [strain gauges](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells/strain-gauge-basics), so use those if you want to measure weight, load, or strain.
+While FSRs respond to force, they are not precision measurement instruments like [load cells](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells) or [strain gauges](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells/strain-gauge-basics), so use those if you want to precisely measure weight, load, or strain.

 <!-- TODO: How do FSRs work actually work?
 Include figure from datasheet -->